 - Demand financial compensation to disclose any vulnerabilities.

-- Always comply with data protection rules and not violate the privacy of any data Cognite holds.
-You should not, for example, share, redistribute or fail to properly secure data retrieved from the systems or services.
+- Always comply with data protection rules and avoid violating the privacy of any data Cognite holds.
+For example, don't share, redistribute, or fail to secure data retrieved from the systems or services.

-- Securely delete all data retrieved during your research as soon as it is no longer required or within one month of the vulnerability being resolved, whichever occurs first (or as otherwise required by data protection law).
+- Securely delete all data retrieved during your research as soon as it's no longer required or within one month of the vulnerability being resolved, whichever occurs first (or as otherwise required by data protection law).

-This policy is designed to be compatible with common vulnerability disclosure good practices.
-It does not permit you to act in any manner that is inconsistent with the law or which might cause Cognite, Cognite's customers, or Cognite's partners, to breach any legal obligations.
+This policy is designed to be compatible with standard vulnerability disclosure good practices.
+It doesn't permit you to act in any manner that's inconsistent with the law or which might cause Cognite, Cognite's customers, or Cognite's partners, to breach any legal obligations.